Natural gas furnaces need sufficient space and airflow to run properly.

 This includes:

 If you have a cat, put your litter box in another room.
-Cat urine contains ammonia, which could deteriorate your furnace’s heat exchanger.
-Plus, the furnace could spread the unpleasant odors throughout your home.
+Cat urine contains ammonia, which could corrode your furnace’s heat exchanger.
+Plus, the furnace could move the unpleasant odors around your home.

-You should also routinely clean around your furnace to prevent dust from accumulating.
+You should also frequently sweep around your furnace to block dust from building up.

 Related: Is it Time for Furnace Service or Replacement?

-Whether you need furnace replacement or routine maintenance in Crystal and Twin Cities, GV Heating & Air can expertly take care of your needs.
-Our highly trained technicians can repair any HVAC model or brand.
+Whether you need furnace replacement or annual maintenance in Crystal and Twin Cities, GV Heating & Air can expertly handle your needs.
+Our highly trained technicians can repair any furnace model or brand.